 In terms of methodologies, it helps to move away from the good old waterfall way of working, where long terms plans and preparations were making things harder to develop and difficult to react to last-minute changes.

 By installing this thinking we can motivate the ambition to make a product get better, and not the sense of relaxation that we reached the end line at the moment we do a big release.

 The feeling of progress after every iteration will be the fuel to continue growing what we are building.
 And that goes hand in hand with Agile Methodologies, which will let you learn and adapt way faster to newer changes.

 Another good side effect of having this is the limitation of the scope because it prevents us (developers/engineers) from over-complicating things.
-Which is something that happens when the limits are broad and the cases that we have to cover are not clear, thus reducing the boundaries makes the capturing of all the requirements a lot easier.
+This is something that happens when the limits are broad and the cases that we have to cover are not clear, thus reducing the boundaries makes capturing all the requirements a lot easier.

 Happy paths are not always with us.
-There are times where plans don't evolve as we imagine, and the objective and problem we were trying to achieve are not accomplished.
+There are times when plans don't evolve as we imagine, and the objective and problems we were trying to achieve are not accomplished.